I am a SURVIVOR. Before my recovery began, however, I was an addict.

 my plan didn’t work.
 Barry was my friend and that was all.

-credit, Barry never gave into my obsession to be with him.
-Instead,
+his credit, Barry never gave into my obsession to be with him.

-he only tried to help me with my depression.
-He never once mentioned
+Instead, he only tried to help me with my depression.
+He never

-the heavy drinking which had become alcoholic by this time, or
+once mentioned the heavy drinking which had become alcoholic by

-I was sitting in Barry’s office, very depressed, and suddenly
+day, I was sitting in Barry’s office, very depressed, and

-I started crying.
-I turned to Barry and said, “Barry, can
+suddenly I started crying.
+I turned to Barry and said, “Barry,

-you die of loneliness?”
-I really thought he was going to
+can you die of loneliness?”
+I really thought he was going

 at me with such compassion and then he turned and said to me,